 COLLEGE STUDENT #1416

 The booklets and catalogues only mention this outfit coming with brown shoes, and for sure most versions did.
-However, the bottle-green ones shown here came with a version of College Student I bought out-of-box.
+However, the bottle-green ones shown on the dressed doll below left came with this version of College Student I bought out-of-box.
 They are definitely genuine Mattel, as they are marked Japan and made identically to all other Ken shoes.
 Obviously I can’t be 100% sure until I find further documentary evidence or a version NRFB, but this discovery has been corroborated by other collectors who have found similar green shoes with an out-of-box College Student.

 ROVIN’ REPORTER #1417

 Online sellers often mistakenly put red socks with out-of-box versions of Rovin’ Reporter: all the MIB versions of this outfit I’ve ever seen, as well as the Mattel catalogues and Barbie booklets for 1965, all have black socks.

 BOOKLETS & CATALOGUES